tsinghua-ideal/Syno/docs/plans.md

 - [ ] Allow direct construction of kernel from primitives and parameters, without building the search tree.
 - [ ] Discover full-dead-end subtrees and report to Python.
 - [ ] Multithreaded search tree building.
+- [ ] Compute a Path from a TensorView, to verify searchability.

 ## Experiment